ldionne/mpl11/README.md

 - Consider taking advantage of operation commutativity when folding.
 Must see if a gain is possible.

+- Rename IntegralConstant to Integral.

+- Consider renaming the Couple concept.

 #### Mid
 - add more default implementations of container operations using `new_`?